 “Where’d you go, to the moon?”
-I asked him the moment I emerged from my pod.
+I greeted him the moment I emerged from my pod.

-He didn’t comment on that, but just plunked himself on a sheet of cardboard, pulled his socks down and started scratching his ankles like crazy.
+He didn’t comment on that, but just plopped himself on a sheet of cardboard, pulled his socks down and started scratching his ankles like crazy.
 UnbeLIEVable crazy.
-I bet he picked up chiggers, fleas, lice or (god forbid) scabies on some clothing he found while rummaging the streets.
-Though that possibility was never discussed, I didn’t even comment on his itchy shanks…so just an observation and conjecture on my part.
+I bet he picked up chiggers, fleas, lice or (Ares forbid) scabies on some clothing he found while rummaging the streets.
+Though that possibility was never discussed; I didn’t even comment on his itchy shanks…so just a conjecture on my part.

-He was in the company of a small, robust fellow named Joe.
-He extended a hand to me in greeting, which was nice, but he was too far gone on his meth spree for me to bother with him, because pesky (though harmless).
+He was in the company of a short, robust fellow named Tico.
+He extended a hand to me in greeting, which was nice, but he was too far gone on his meth spree for me to bother with, because pesky (though harmless).
 I needed to focus on knocking down my tent ASAP as I was eager to call it a night and return hovel.

-Problem knocking down the tent…turned out to be a tiny latch you just press down on and voila! the whole tent collapses.
-But for a few moments there my heart sank at the thought of a broken frame which would make the tent unusable and I’d have to discard it…a waste of $125, and I can’t afford to replace it!
+Problem knocking down the tent…turned out to be a tiny latch you just press down and “voila!” the whole shebang collapses.
+But for a few moments there my heart sank at the thought of a broken frame which would make the tent useless and I’d have to discard it…a waste of $125, and I can’t afford to replace it!
 I couldn’t possibly sit outdoors completely unprotected for so many hours, and not just because I’d have to forego using my Chromebook.
-My Teton 2-man pop-up has proven to be a godsend.
+My Teton 2-man pop-up has proven to be a dogsend.